projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 (stack/heap) sections, and then applying W |oplus| X policy, which means if memory is Writable, then the hypervisor must make it non-eXecutable.
-The hypervisor must configure its code as read-only and executable, and configure its data as read-write.
+The hypervisor must configure its code as read-only and executable, and configure its data as read/write.
 Optionally, if there are read-only data sections, it would be best if the hypervisor configures them as read-only.